Two days ago, I gave free hugs at the busiest area of Singapore during the lunch hour–the Central Business District @ Raffles Place!

-At the end of the day, are you someone who challenges yourself out of your comfort zone or do you shirk in the face of unknowns?
-Are you someone who is open to new opportunities and connections or do you always shut them off without thinking?
-Are you someone who views the world with a oneness mindset or do you see others as separate and hence laden with bad intentions?
-These are three questions which I want you to think about as you walk away from this post.
+At the end of the day, are you someone who constantly challenges yourself to move out of your comfort zone?
+Are you open to new opportunities and connections or do you always shut them off without thinking?
+Some questions to think about as you walk away from this post.

 Share Your Thoughts!

 Are you someone who will gamely say yes if a stranger asks you for a hug?
 Or will you turn the person away?